Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

-\item \textbf{\textit{Stage 2:}} To refine the results from the initial search, the selection criteria defined in \S\ref{sec:selection_criteria}\footnote{Excluding IC2 and IC3 which are applied automatically using OpenAlex's filtering feature.
-The full filters applied by OpenAlex can be found at \url{https://bit.ly/3zTxwCS}.} are applied by reviewing the title and abstract of each study.
-Based on relevance, each study is labelled as either \emph{``include''}, \emph{``exclude''} or \emph{``unclear''}.
-To minimise bias (as advised by~\citet{petersen2015GuidelinesConductingSystematic}), the three authors independently review each study and the \emph{most inclusive} decision rules are used: Only studies unanimously excluded by all authors are discarded immediately; Studies with conflicting labels are considered \emph{``conflicts''} and resolved through a consensus meeting among the authors.
-This approach ensures rigour and reduces the risk of overlooking relevant studies, as further detailed in \S\ref{sec:threats_validity}.
+\item \textbf{\textit{Stage 2:}} Selection criteria from \S\ref{sec:selection_criteria}\footnote{Excluding IC2 and IC3 which are applied automatically using OpenAlex's filtering feature.
+The full filters applied by OpenAlex can be found at \url{https://bit.ly/3zTxwCS}.} are applied by reviewing titles and abstracts, with three authors independently evaluating each study and resolving conflicts through consensus meetings to ensure rigour.

-\item \textbf{\textit{Stage 3:}} Backward snowballing is conducted on the studies retained after applying the selection criteria~(\cite{petersen2015GuidelinesConductingSystematic}).
-This stage is performed in parallel with deep filtering, classification, and data extraction.
-Following the guidelines by~\citet{wohlin2014GuidelinesSnowballingSystematic}, each study's reference list is reviewed in two steps: \begin{enumerate*}[label=(\arabic*)] \item basic exclusion: exclude studies that do not meet basic criteria, such as language, publication year, and venue; \item relevance assessment: evaluate relevance based on titles and context in which each study is referenced, excluding irrelevant works. \end{enumerate*} Snowballing is an iterative process aimed at minimising the risk of missing relevant studies, as further detailed in \S\ref{sec:threats_validity}; we conducted three iterations of snowballing, ensuring comprehensive coverage of potential primary studies.